 Some panel members said they felt guilty for not reading more, but most said they were finding ways to make reading easy for themselves.

 “Make time for reading, but don't let it become another stress point.”

 Some people are re-reading favourite books or stories from childhood, while others are using audiobooks, short stories, poetry and online author readings instead.
 Most importantly, reading shouldn’t feel like another chore on the to-do list; lots of people told us they had stopped reading something they didn’t enjoy or found challenging during lockdown.

 Find out more

 We’ll be sharing more reading in lockdown updates over the coming weeks.
-If you'd like to know more about our research into reading in lockdown, please email Head of Research and Evaluation Katherine Wilkinson on email@example.com(this will open in a new window).
+If you'd like to know more about our research into reading in lockdown, please email Head of Research and Evaluation Katherine Wilkinson on email@example.com.